Pink Is the Coolest Mom Ever: Vote for Her Best Parenting Moments!

 Not only has Pink had her kids on tour with her, but when she filmed her "Just Like Fire" video from Alice Through the Looking Glass, she brought Willow along and gave her a matching costume #lifegoals.

 Most moms tell you to go outside and play, but not many moms go with you.
-If they do play outside with their children, we doubt it's BMX riding or other extreme sports.
+If they do play outside with their children, we doubt it's BMX riding or other extreme sports like the "Just Give Me a Reason" singer does on the reg.

 Pink really is just a mom trying to figure things out so when she posted a story about another mom getting strength from her parenting because, "I'm not afraid to f--k up in public," and then admits she cried with the lady at the grocery store you can't help but love her even more.